facile-it/paraunit/content/documentation.md

 # Parsing results

 Paraunit prints a parsed result from the single PHPUnit processes.
-This parsing is done using PHPUnit's JSON log output, so it's a resilient and reliable process; it allows to be also resilient to fatal errors and other abnormal process termination.
+This parsing is done hooking into PHPUnit, so it's a resilient and reliable process; it allows to be also resilient to fatal errors and other abnormal process termination.

 Anyhow, Paraunit doesn't rely on the parsed results to provide the final exit code; instead, it looks only to the processes' exit codes:
  **it will return a clean zero exit code only if all the PHPUnit processes gave it a zero exit code**.
  So you can safely use it in your CI build ;)

 Side note: if you are using [Symfony's PHPUnit bridge](https://symfony.com/doc/current/components/phpunit_bridge.html) to spot deprecations (or any other plugin that outputs something), you will be able to detect test failures due to deprecations since version 0.11.

 # Troubleshooting
 If you are experiencing any problems, you can try the `--debug` option to identify the problematic test, and try running it alone; if failures seems to appear at randoms during Paraunit runs, check for concurrency problem, like database access; otherwise, please open an issue [here on GitHub](https://github.com/facile-it/paraunit/issues).